-Among all geographical levels, the initiatives cover 39 countries, of which 66% are EU countries5, while 34% are extra-EU6.
-Moreover, 8 initiatives covering Europe and 10 covering two or more countries were identified7.
+Among all geographical levels, the initiatives cover 40 countries, of which 74% are EU countries5, while 26% are extra-EU6.
+Moreover, 8 initiatives covering Europe and 18 covering two or more countries were identified7.

 The following figure provides an overview of the number of initiatives identified in each EU country, and at European and International level.
-According to the inventory, Spain is the country with the most initiatives (22), while no initiatives were identified for Luxembourg and Romania.
-The second and the third countries with the highest number of initiatives are respectively Germany (21) and Italy (15); while Cyprus, Denmark, Estonia, Hungary, Latvia, Lithuania, Malta, and Slovenia are the ones with the fewest initiatives (only 1 for each).
+According to the inventory, Spain is the country with the most initiatives (22).
+The second and the third countries with the highest number of initiatives are respectively Germany (21) and Italy (16); while Cyprus, Denmark, Estonia and Luxembourg are the ones with the fewest initiatives (only 1 for each).